Alternative mating strategy: Sneaking behaviour in males

-High-backed pygmy swordtail (Xiphophorus multilineatus)

-Pygmy swordtail Xiphophorus multilineatus males offer another example of alternative mating strategies.
-Some males mature later at a larger size and always use courtship behaviour, while other males mature early at a smaller size, sometimes using courtship behaviour when alone with a female, but more often using sneaky behaviour.
+In the pygmy swordtail Xiphophorus multilineatus, some males mature later at a larger size and always use courtship behaviour, while other males mature early at a smaller size, sometimes using courtship behaviour when alone with a female, but more often using sneaky behaviour.
 This behaviour is not preferred by the female, and is therefore not as successful as courtship in gaining matings, however the higher probability of surviving to reach sexual maturity due to maturing early is enough to maintain the smaller, sneakier males in the population.

-Red paper wasps (Polistes canadensis)

 Male red paper wasps, Polistes canadensis, engage in the role of the patroller as an alternative mating tactic to the role of the territorial male (who chases away intruders).
 Patrollers have a smaller body size than territorial males.
 There is significant competition over the possession of territories.
 Although these territories do not necessarily hold any resources or nesting sites, owning a territory tends to lead to a greater number of mating opportunities.
 Males attract females to these territories by rubbing their abdomens across the territories to apply pheromones.
 Because of their inability to successfully compete against the larger territorial males for territories, smaller males resort to patrolling.
-But patrollers do not just wait around for territories to be vacated; they will sneak matings with females in territories when the territorial males are temporarily away or distracted.
+But patrollers do not just wait around for territories to be vacated; they sneak matings with females in territories when the territorial males are temporarily away or distracted.